schadis/DMWC-Warrior/README.md

 * New settings Tabs for better overview
 * added Hamstring for PVP
 * added HS and Cleave canceling if low on Rage
-* added liefesaver feature (if aggro swap to first 1h and shield it finds in your bag goes deff and cast wall if low HP
+* added lifesaver feature (if aggro swap to first 1h and shield it finds in your bag goes deff and cast wall if low HP
 * if you dont have no aggro anymore it will swap back to the normal rotation)
 * added my buff sniper (it only logs you out when the slected buff is droped, pls only select one at a time)
 * if cooldows are activated in the Hud it will use flask if equiped